nojronatron/java-code-challenges/docs/readme-graphs.md

 ### Questions to Explore

-Should the Adjacency List be used as the Set of visited nodes that the pseudocode is referring to?
+Could (and should) the Adjacency List be used as the Set of visited nodes that the pseudocode is referring to?

-The Adjacency List is a Collection of Keys, which in the examples is the *value* held in the Graph node, and the Buckets would store the NodeEdge objects, which contain the Neighbor and Weight information.
+- The Adjacency List is a Collection of Keys.
+- Examples show the Adjacency List Key as the *value* held in the Graph node.
+- Buckets would store the NodeEdge objects, containing the Neighbor and Weight information.
+- Uniqueness would be guaranteed.

 ## Tests and Approach

+The following is a brainstorm list of tests to attempt to write.
+Some may be retained, others removed or minimized:

 - Utilize JUnit Jupiter
+- GraphTraverser can be property instantiated.
+- GraphNode can be instantiated with a value.
+- GraphEdge can be instantiated with a value and a weight.
+- GraphNode can have a GraphEdge (with a neighbor) added to it.
+- GraphNode Edge can point to same GraphNode.
 - Adjacency List populates unique nodes and correct Edge relationships.
-- Connected
+- Connected graph traversals travers all Nodes once each.
 - Non-cyclical, connected, undirected graph, depth traversal returns unique items ordered properly.
 - Non-cyclical, connected, undirected graph, breadth traversal returns unique items ordered properly.
 - Non-cyclical, connected, directed graph, depth traversal returns unique items ordered properly.